dev4s/WatiN/README.md

 ## Planned roadmap
 0. Cleaning the project.
+1. Move project to VS2017.
-1. Change .Net version.
+2. Change .Net version.
-2. Reuse Nuget for the needed libraries.
+3. Reuse Nuget for the needed libraries.
-3. Support for newer browsers:
+4. Support for newer browsers:
     1. Firefox (without JSSH, need to find what should be used).
     2. Chrome (Jeroen started worked on it, but it's in reaaalllyyy unstable place).
     3. IE 11 (Windows 10), Edge.
 (I don't think that IE 10 will be necessary).
-4. Fix tests (almost all of them).
+5. Fix tests (almost all of them).
-5. Remove documentation links to original page.
+6. Remove documentation links to original page.
+7. Fix examples folder.

 ## Credits
 @Jeroen van Menen - for the awesome work on this.